xx299x/DrissionPagePlus/README.en.md

 ## Docking with selenium code

-The DrissionPage code can be seamlessly spliced ​​with the selenium code, either directly using the selenium WebDriver object, or using its own WebDriver everywhere for the selenium code.
+The DrissionPage code can be seamlessly spliced with the selenium code, either directly using the selenium WebDriver object, or using its own WebDriver everywhere for the selenium code.
 Make the migration of existing projects very convenient.

 ### selenium to DrissionPage